(hey kids rock ‘n’ roll, rock on)

 I’ve recently been cooking mostly plant-based recipes, but I wanted this to be a bit more main course, not an appetizer.
 That meant adding a meat element – actually it meant adding two.
 The local supermarket was having a sale on chorizo so I started with that.
 I then grabbed a bit of roasted chicken from the fridge.
 Creating a spicy meat filling is a simple as starting with the chorizo in a hot pan, letting it render completely releasing spice-laced fatty goodness, then adding in the cooked chicken and tossing to coat and reheat.
 Once cooked, transfer to a paper towel-lined plate to soak up any extra chorizo fat.
 A quick round of sauteed peppers and you’re all set to assemble.

-I keep my quesadillas simple – cheese, vegetables and sometimes meat.
+I keep my quesadillas simple: cheese, vegetables, and sometimes meat.
 No salsa or guacamole or sour cream.
-Stuff a tortilla with the fillings – fold and press closed – place in hot skillet to toast and melt cheese.
+Stuff a tortilla with the fillings – fold and press closed – place in a hot skillet to toast and melt the cheese.
 It’s the easiest way to make a grilled cheese sandwich when you’re too lazy to spread butter.

 J. QUESA DILLA